1111philo/apolis-api/CONTRIBUTING.md

 # Local Dev Instructions

-## 1. Configure AWS CLI to Use LocalStack
+## 1. Configure AWS CLI to Use Localstack

-Update your AWS CLI configuration to point to LocalStack instead of real AWS services.
+Update your AWS CLI configuration to point to Localstack instead of real AWS services.
 Edit ~/.aws/config:

 ```